MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 Migration performance can be impacted by network infrastructure, file size, migration time, and throttling.
 Understanding these will help you plan and maximize the efficiency of your migration.

 Currently, Microsoft’s [SharePoint Migration Tool (SPMT)](https://docs.microsoft.com/en-us/sharepointmigration/introducing-the-sharepoint-migration-tool) as well as several third party vendor tools utilize the SharePoint API for migration.
 It leverages Azure and uses channels for large content transfer.
 Regardless of which migration tool you use, these factors will apply.
+Follow the recommendations listed below for each phase of your migration process.